sebastiendamaye/deephunter/docs/modules/analytics.rst

 You can also lock a search (useful for public saved searches) so that no one can modify or delete it.

+The checkbox acts as a toggle to switch between all saved searches or only saved searches created by the logged in user.
+By default, all saved searches are shown.

 .. image:: ../img/saved_searches.png
   :alt: saved searches